RechadSalma/ikth-counter-v7-webpack-dockercompose-jsrouter-2022/README.md

 ## Status

-- 20220206: _completed most of what I wanted to achieve, & am pleased in general_
+- 20220213:
+  - _successful in creating js router using popstate event / dispatchEvent() / etc. So I would like to keep this as template in case I wanted to use it_
+  - _FAILED in creating a working development docker with volume.
+I spend the whole day on this.
+Could not get it to work with neither `Dockerfile.dev` (VOLUME) or docker-compose.
+But I did create a `docker-compose.yml` file_
+    - _Successful in deploying with Heroku, however it is just a simple node server, would be interesting with other images too_
+  - _successful in using sass & bootstrap together.
+Even created custom file & etc_
+  - _counter did not finish but other things I mostly did_

 ---

 ## Mission

-- Wanted to test out: webpack / react / react-router / redux / sass / redux devtools / webpack image optimization plugins / Netlify form submission (contact form)
-- Three route paths:
+- version07: javascript router / docker compose / sass with bootstrap

+- Dockerfile.dev for development

+- docker compose
+- using volume for Dockerfile.dev

+- create a js route using window.history.pushState() / .dispatchEvent() / new PopStateEvent('popstate') / route function / link function

+- sass with bootstrap

-  - `/` = counter page with three working redux buttons
+- three routes: - / counter page with working buttons - /side whatever page to show path pages work with react router - /\* error page
-  - `/side` = display compress imaged
-  - `/form` = contact form
-  - `/*` = error page
-- working counter with redux
-- use of SASS within my webpack template
-- optimized image (jpeg),
-- deploy on Netlify using their configuration file

 ---